HumanCompatibleAI/human_aware_rl/README.md

 `imitation/`:
 - `behaviour_cloning.py`:  simple script to perform BC on trajectory data using baselines
-- `gail.py`: script to perform GAIL using stable-baselines

 `human/`:
 - `process_data.py` script to process human data in specific formats to be used by DRL algorithms